azat-co/practicalnode/chapter4/chapter4.md

     app.set('view engine', 'handlebars');
     ...

-# Project: Adding Jade Templates to Blog
+# Project: Adding Pug Templates to Blog

 Last, we can continue with Blog.
-In this section we add main pages using Jade, plus add a layout and some partials:
+In this section we add main pages using Pug, plus add a layout and some partials:

-- `layout.jade`: global app-wide template
+- `layout.pug`: global app-wide template
-- `index.jade`: home page with the list of posts
+- `index.pug`: home page with the list of posts
-- `article.jade`: individual article page
+- `article.pug`: individual article page
-- `login.jade`: page with a login form
+- `login.pug`: page with a login form
-- `post.jade`: page for adding a new article
+- `post.pug`: page for adding a new article
-- `admin.jade`: page to administer articles after logging in
+- `admin.pug`: page to administer articles after logging in

 Because the templates in this mini-project require data, we&#39;ll skip the demo until the chapter 5 where we&#39;ll plug in the MongoDB database.
-So the source code for the Jade templates is exactly the same as in the ch5 folder of the GitHub repository practicalnode: <https://github.com/azat-co/practicalnode>.
+So the source code for the Pug templates is exactly the same as in the ch5 folder of the GitHub repository practicalnode: <https://github.com/azat-co/practicalnode>.
 Feel free to copy it from there or follow the instructions below.

-## layout.jade
+## layout.pug

-Let&#39;s open the project where we left off in the previous chapter and add `layout.jade` with the document type statement:
+Let&#39;s open the project where we left off in the previous chapter and add `layout.pug` with the document type statement:

     doctype html